lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

     -d "tract = 4431 AND patch = 17 AND visit in (919515,924057,924085,924086,929477,930353) AND skymap = 'DC2'"; \
     date | tee -a $LOGFILE

-For users familiar with using `shell scripts <https://en.wikipedia.org/wiki/Shell_script>`_, you can save the above commands to a shell script file and then launch that shell script.
+**Optional:** For users familiar with using `shell scripts <https://en.wikipedia.org/wiki/Shell_script>`_, you can save the above commands to a shell script file and then launch that shell script.
 You could name the shell script file, for instance, ``dp02_custom_coadd_1patch.sh``.

 If you are not familiar with shell scripts, you can simply copy and paste the above commands into the terminal and hit the "return" key.
 The above commands take 30-35 minutes to run from start to finish.
-For brevity, the :doc:`full output </tutorials-examples/pipetask-run-printouts>` of running the above ``pipetask run`` script is provided on a separate page.
+For brevity, the :doc:`full output </tutorials-examples/pipetask-run-printouts>` of executing the above ``pipetask run`` script is provided on a separate page.

 The last line (before the timestamp printout) says "Executed 7 quanta successfully, 0 failed and 0 remain out of total 7 quanta".
 So that means every subcomponent of this custom coadd processing was successful.